 Also, remember to keep your undertones in mind.
 Check your wrist—if your veins are greenish, then you have yellow undertones, and can opt for a pinker foundation.
 But if you have blueish veins (or tend to get red in general), it's wiser to stick with a yellow-based foundation to balance things out.

-Specifically, this moisturizer, which is easily one of the most common products we see in makeup artists' kits.
+This moisturizer is easily one of the most common products we see in makeup artists' kits.
 (Whenever you see an A-lister with a really dewy, lit-from-within glow on the red carpet, chances are they're wearing Eight Hour Cream.)

 "This is my miracle cream," says Kirin Bhatty, who works with Kiernan Shipka, Jessica Paré, and Alessandra Ambrosio.
 "It does a million things, and I also use it as a mixing medium for pigments.
 It goes from a practical healer to editorial must-have in seconds."
-Mix it on your wrist with foundation to make a creamy tinted moisturizer, using as little or as much color as you need.
+Mix it on your wrist with the foundation to make a creamy tinted moisturizer, using as little or as much color as you need.
 Note that this is also your best strategy if you're looking to phase out foundation entirely.

 If you like a matte or velvety finish, that's cool, too—you can essentially mix any skincare formula you like, and more than one, too.
 (One of our go-to tips is to add a couple drops of vitamin C serum for a brightening boost.)
 The point here is to customize your foundation according to your needs and preferences, and it might take some trial and error to get your method just right.